mr-sk/datacoco.core/README.md

 2019-08-27 13:57:36,471 Your important message here
 ```

-Optionally, paramters `logname` and `project_name` can be passed on class instantiation to control
+Optionally, paramters `logname` and `project_name` can be passed on class instantiation to
 customize the logfile name, and logfile path respectively.

 ## Config